Azer0s/sanic/README.md

 ## sanic - Gotta go fast.

-Sanic is a simple, small, express-ish HTTP framework built in C. Supports `kqueue` and `epoll`.
+Sanic is a simple, small, express-ish HTTP framework built in C with libuv.

 ### Example - clang blocks